umgbhalla/starred/README.md

 ## Rust

+- [postgresml/korvus](https://github.com/postgresml/korvus) - Korvus is a search SDK that unifies the entire RAG pipeline in a single database query.
+Built on top of Postgres with bindings for Python, JavaScript, Rust and C.
 - [instructor-ai/instructor-rs](https://github.com/instructor-ai/instructor-rs) - Structured outputs for LLMs
 - [tembo-io/pgmq](https://github.com/tembo-io/pgmq) - A lightweight message queue.
 Like AWS SQS and RSMQ but on Postgres.
 - [YaLTeR/niri](https://github.com/YaLTeR/niri) - A scrollable-tiling Wayland compositor.